 The Fundraising and Grants Committee raises funds to support projects approved by the Board of Directors.
 The Committee applies for grants from governments and private foundations and solicits support from corporate and individual donors.

 Jim is the Resident Naturalist and Land Steward at Turtle Springs Farm in SW Sheboygan County where he and his wife, Patricia “Patti” Baker Ellis, along with a community of family and friends, are creating a wild life habitat and natural area on 40 acres that was once an active farm.
-He is also a Teacher Naturalist at Riveredge Nature Center and a Wisconsin Master Naturalist involved in various land stewardship activities, including being a trail steward and managing invasive plants for the Friends of the Cedarburg Bog.
-Jim is a Licensed Clinical Social Worker with an office in Saukville where he and Patti maintain a part-time psychotherapy practice.
-He is also a Disaster Mental Health volunteer for the American Red Cross.
-Since ending full-time practice as a mental health professional, Jim has turned his attention to expanding his knowledge of the natural world.
-He has a passion for helping folks develop a closer relationship with, and an appreciation for, our inter-connectedness with nature.
+He is also a Teacher Naturalist at Riveredge Nature Center and a Wisconsin Master Naturalist.
+Jim joined the Friends of the Cedarburg Bog in 2014 as a trail steward at Watt’s Lake.
+In the same year, he was elected to the Board of Directors and, since has served as Stewardship Chair, Vice President and, most recently President.
+Having retired from his psychotherapy practice as a clinical social worker, Jim has turned his attention to expanding his knowledge and understanding of the natural world.
+He has a passion for helping folks develop a closer relationship with nature and to appreciate the interconnectedness of all living things.
 Jim, Patti, and their two dogs enjoy hiking, skiing, snowshoeing, and working in the prairies and woods at Turtle Springs Farm.

 In 2014, Sharon became the DNR representative on the Bog team.
 She works as an ecologist for the Bureau of Natural Heritage Conservation of the Wisconsin Department of Natural Resources, where her territory spans the southeastern counties of the state.
 The Bureau of Natural Heritage Conservation is tasked with preserving Wisconsin’s special places and non-game species, and managing Wisconsin’s State Natural Areas.
 In addition to providing expertise to other DNR programs involved in decisions and actions impacting natural communities and native species, she is also the assigned property manager for several State Natural Areas in southeastern Wisconsin, in addition to the Cedarburg Bog.
 Sharon is a native Minnesotan who earned her Bachelor’s degree from UW-Stevens Point and her Master’s degree in Ecology from UC-Davis.
 She is interested in birds, spends as much time as she can outdoors, and has already put in some time cutting buckthorn in the Bog.